Company rule in India: Railways

-The technology of railway construction was still new and there was no railway engineering expertise in India; consequently, all engineers had to be brought in from England.
+The technology of railway construction was still new, and there was no railway engineering expertise in India; consequently, all engineers had to be brought in from England.
 These engineers were unfamiliar not only with the language and culture of India, but also with the physical aspect of the land itself and its concomitant engineering requirements.
 Moreover, never before had such a large and complex construction project been undertaken in India, and no pool of semi-skilled labour was already organised to aid the engineers.
-The work, therefore, proceeded in fits and starts—many practical trials followed by a final construction that was undertaken with great caution and care—producing an outcome that was later criticised as being "built to a standard which was far in excess of the needs to the time".
+The work, therefore, proceeded in fits and starts—many practical trials followed by a final construction that was undertaken with great caution and care—producing an outcome that was later criticised as being "built to a standard which was far in excess of the needs of the time".
 The Government of India's administrators, moreover, made up in their attention to the fine details of expenditure and management what they lacked in professional expertise.
 The resulting delays soon led to the appointment of a Committee of the House of Commons in 1857–58 to investigate the matter.
 However, by the time the Committee concluded that all parties needed to honour the spirit rather than the letter of the contracts, Company rule in India had ended.

-Although, railway construction had barely begun in the last years of this rule, its foundations had been laid, and it would proceed apace for much of the next half century.
+Although railway construction had barely begun in the last years of this rule, its foundations had been laid, and it would proceed apace for much of the next half century.
 By the turn of the 20th century, India would have over 28,000 miles of railways connecting most interior regions to the ports of Karachi, Bombay, Madras, Calcutta, Chittagong, and Rangoon, and together they would constitute the fourth-largest railway network in the world.

 Photograph (1855) showing the construction of the Bhor Ghaut incline bridge, Bombay; the incline was conceived by George Clark, the Chief Engineer in the East India Company's Government of Bombay.

 Photograph (1858) of the Dapoorie viaduct over the Mula River near Poona in Bombay Presidency.

 Photograph (1897) of the first locomotive, shown on the right and christened "multum in parvo" (barely visible on the wheel casing), which was used by the East Indian Railway Company in 1854 on its 23-mile line from Howrah to Pandua.